Beltway Bambinos

 Serving Gifford’s ice cream, Jetties is not just an ice cream shop, but also well-known for delicious sandwiches and salads.
 It’s the perfect place to grab lunch followed by a scoop for dessert, with the option of adding toppings like sprinkles and crushed oreos to your cone.

-Italian soft serve gelato: your choice of Tahitian vanilla or strawberry sorbetto.
-Sounds boring but I promise you will want to go back the next day for another!
+Italian soft serve gelato: your choice of Vanilla Gelato or Blueberry Balsamic Sorbetto.
+I promise you will want to go back the next day for another!

 Bôn Matcha is committed to serving the Washington, D.C. area with the authentic flavors and ingredients of their Asian heritage, in new and familiar ways, and thereby add just a few more pages to the great book of flavor that is this great nation.
 Check out their soft serve including a vegan flavor option.